OpenAngelArena/oaa/docs/github-for-noobs.md

 - Click on the "+" in the upper left corner.
 - Select Clone.
 - Select your Account and the forked `oaa` repository.
+- Clone your repo to \dota 2 beta\addons
 - Verify Clone to your repo.
 Now we should have a local copy of your fork of [OpenAngelArena/oaa]